cjilbert504/vimeo_ruby/README.md

 Now you should be ready to continue onward and experiment with this first iteration of the gem interface.

-Currently there are two main classes the you should interface to the Vimeo API with which are `VimeoRuby::User` and `VimeoRuby::Video`.
+Currently there are two main classes the you should use to interface with the Vimeo API through which are `VimeoRuby::User` and `VimeoRuby::Video`.

 For example, should you want to find a particular Vimeo user by their `vimeo_id`, you can make the following call:
 ```ruby